 Park Slope, Brooklyn

 On Sunday April 22nd, head to Prospect Park for a full day of activities hosted by the Prospect Park Alliance and the Audubon Society.
 Wildlife enthusiasts can join a raptors tour to learn about the birds of Prospect Park.
 Meanwhile foodies can head to the Greenmarket to find local vendors and composting.
-Check out the full schedule for walking tours, fishing and even an opportunity to pot plants.
+Register for free for walking tours, fishing and even an opportunity to pot plants.

-On Friday, April 20th, from 9am to 12pm, you can take a tour of some of the most eco-friendly buildings in New York City.
+On Monday, April 22nd, from 9am to 12pm, you can take a tour of some of the most eco-friendly buildings in New York City.
 You’ll travel from each site, learning about what different green groups are doing on the grounds.
-This year you can check out an urban farm, a newly green Broadway theater and a living green wall.
-Tickets start at $30 and include lunch and an eco gift bag.
+This year you can check out an urban farm, zero-waste office, and a sanitation facility.
+Tickets start at $30.

 Washington Square Park, Manhattan

-If you’re looking to support publicly funded science and scientists, head over to The March for Science on Saturday, April 14th.
-The march will kick off with a “Teach In” featuring inspiring speakers from 10:00AM to 12:00PM in Washington Square Park.
+If you’re looking to support publicly funded science and scientists, head over to The March for Science on May 4th.
+While the 2019 schedule has not yet been released, the march usually kicks off with a “Teach In” featuring inspiring speakers in Washington Square Park.
 From here, you’re are encouraged to march south to Zuccotti Park with signs and banners.
-You can register here.